-According to the Diagnostic and Statistical Manual of Mental Disorders (DSM), a reference manual used by health care professionals as the authoritative guide to the diagnosis of mental disorders – the criteria for a posttraumatic disorder diagnosis is listed below, although a formal diagnosis must come from a licensed and experienced clinician.
+According to the Diagnostic and Statistical Manual of Mental Disorders (DSM), a reference manual used by healthcare professionals as the authoritative guide to the diagnosis of mental disorders – the criteria for a post-traumatic disorder diagnosis are listed below, although a formal diagnosis must come from a licensed and experienced clinician.

-For an individual -- an adult, adolescent or child older than 6 -- to be diagnosed with PTSD they must meet each of the criterion.
+For an individual — an adult, adolescent, or child older than 6 — to be diagnosed with PTSD they must meet each of the criteria.